Between Victory in West Virginia and (Likely) Defeat Before the Supreme Court, Teachers Unions Find Themselves at Historic Crossroads

 If public employees are feeling increasingly frisky, and they’ve rediscovered a tool that could help them win concessions from state governments, the question becomes: How will the impact of Janus be felt?
 Again, the Court’s 5–4 conservative majority signals almost certain union defeat.
 The only reason agency fees weren’t swept aside two years ago in the Friedrichs v.
 California Teachers Association case was the death of archconservative Justice Antonin Scalia.

-One theory, advanced in The Washington Post by union official Shaun Richman, is that a comprehensive decision against agency fees will only fuel the resurgence of radical labor tactics.
+One theory, advanced in The Washington Post by former union employee Shaun Richman, is that a comprehensive decision against agency fees could fuel the resurgence of radical labor tactics.
 Since most collectively bargained contracts employ agency fees as a counterweight to a no-strike clause, their elimination could result in more — and more unpredictable — strikes.
-With their backs against the wall and a critical source of funding demolished, Richman argues, teachers unions might splinter into ever more belligerent shards.
+With their backs against the wall and a critical source of funding demolished, Richman argues, teachers unions might splinter into ever more belligerent shards — some conservative, some leftist.

 “It would not surprise me if some unions rev up the internal organizing, perhaps going so far as to demonize the employer, as a tactic to convince rank-and-file employees to maintain their union membership,” Martin Malin, a law professor and the director of the Institute for Law and the Workplace at Chicago-Kent College of Law, told The 74.
 “Union leaders may find it difficult to control that level of militancy.
 It could impede some very successful union-management partnerships that have worked for the good of employees and the public.”